Hikaru Ito: 2011

+2012

 Throughout the season, he alternated with Fumihiro Suzuki and Toshio Saito as the team's starting catchers.
 On the April 8 game versus the Eagles, he batted a sacrifice fly to score a run, helped Hiroshi Kisanuki notch a 5-hit shutout win, to experience his first ever hero interview.
 Four days later, he was hit on the head by a full swing from Josh Whitesell's bat and was carried off the field on a stretcher and taken to a hospital in Chiba, where he was diagnosed with a contusion on the right side of his head.

-On the offensive, he batted in 36 hits and 10 RBIs, with an improved average of .205.
+On the offensive, he batted in 36 hits and 10 RBI, with an improved average of .205.
 Defense-wise, he was able to team up with most of Orix's pitchers in 66 game appearances.
 On their last regular season game on October 8, he led the younger Yuki Nishi to accomplish the highly coveted no-hit no-run against the SoftBank Hawks (3-0).
 The 76th no-hitter in NPB history and the 8th for Orix, the game was only one walk away to being a perfect game.

 He and Tomotaka Sakaguchi were named Vice Chairmen in the Orix player's meeting during off season.